Juniper/nita/README.md

 # Porting of Juniper NITA project to Kubernetes

-The setup of the infrastructure pods is straigth forward, at the end of the setup we should have 4 running pods that are:
+The setup of the infrastructure pods is straightforward, and at the end of the setup we should have 4 running pods that are:
 ```
 kubectl get pods -n nita
 NAME                      READY   STATUS    RESTARTS       AGE